SailNav. Search

 IconMeaning

-Dangerous wreck — uncovered, or covered with little water (see sounding label if it exists).
+Dangerous wreck — not covered, or covered by little water (check sounding label if available).

-Obstruction / Doubtful sounding — generic symbol when the nature is not known with certainty.
+Obstruction / Doubtful sounding — generic symbol when the exact nature is unknown.

 IconMeaning